hikari-py/hikari/README.md

 - [`yuyo`](https://github.com/FasterSpeeding/Yuyo/) - a collection of utility functions and classes designed to enhances hikari.
 - [`miru`](https://github.com/HyperGH/hikari-miru) -  a component handler for hikari, inspired by discord.py's views.
-- [`flare`](https://github.com/brazier-dev/hikari-flare/) - a component manager designed to write simple persistent interactions.
+- [`flare`](https://github.com/brazier-dev/hikari-flare/) - a component manager designed to write simple interactions with persistent data.

 ---